How is this different from ROTC at most colleges?

-No, we offer a very strong Citizen-Leader Track option for cadets not pursuing a military commission that provides great preparation for life in the public or private sectors after graduation.
+No. We offer a very strong Citizen-Leader Track option for cadets not pursuing a military commission that provides great preparation for careers in the public or private sectors.

 Can I intern or co-op and be in the Corps?

-I was not in JROTC in high school, can I still be in the VTCC and ROTC?
+I was not in JROTC in high school, can I still be in the the Corps and ROTC?

 Absolutely.
-30% of the Corps of Cadets participated in their JROTC unit, but 70% did not.
-We begin our training from the beginning, so you will not be at a disadvantage if you did not participate in JROTC in high school.
+About 30 percent of cadets participated in their JROTC units.
+We begin our training a week before the fall semester begins, so you will not be at a disadvantage if you did not participate in JROTC in high school.

 How many women are in the Corps?

-Approximately 15%.
-However, the university is approximately 42% women.
-Female cadets have held every leadership position in the Corps including regimental commander.
-The VTCC was one of the first senior military colleges to admit women to its program, even before the federal service academies, and women do very well in our program.
+Approximately 18 percent.
+However, the university is approximately 42 percent women.
+Female cadets have held every leadership position in the Corps, including regimental commander.
+The Corps was one of the first senior military colleges to admit women to its program, even before the federal service academies.
 If you have concerns, we highly recommend participating in the Spend the Night program and talking with current female cadets to see for yourself.

 Do I have to pay for my uniforms?

-There will be a uniform fee assessed each academic year that will be 1/4 of uniform costs and required alterations.
+A uniform fee is assessed each academic year that will be about 25 percent of the total uniform costs and required alterations.
 This fee is established by the Tailor Shop and the Office of Budget and Financial Planning.
-For an ROTC student that completes the fall semester and returns for the spring semester, in good standing within ROTC guidelines, they will normally receive a commutation from the Department of Defense to cover a portion of the uniform fee.
-For a Citizen-Leader Track cadet student, the requirement will be that they remain in good standing within the corps for the entire academic year.
-This will qualify for an equivalent university credit that will cover a portion of the uniform fee.
+ROTC students who complete the fall semester and are in good standing will normally receive a commutation from the Department of Defense to cover a portion of the uniform fee.
+Citizen-Leader Track cadets in good standing for the entire academic year will qualify for an equivalent university credit that will cover a portion of the uniform fee.
 Any portion of the uniform fee that is not subsidized, in either manner, will be the responsibility of the cadet.

-For spring 2015, the annual uniform fee was approximately $1,033 (female cadets were slightly higher – they are also issued skirts), and the commutation covered all but about $250 for most cadets.
+For fall 2018, the annual uniform fee was approximately $1,100 (female cadets are slightly higher as they are also issued skirts), and the commutation covered all but about $250 for most cadets.

-In the event a cadet leaves the corps, at any point during the academic year, the annual uniform fee will be immediately billed and will be the cadet's responsibility.
-This applies even if only spending one day in the Corps.
+In the event a cadet leaves the Corps, at any point during the academic year, the annual uniform fee will be immediately billed and will be the cadet's responsibility.
+This applies even if they only spent one day in the Corps.